TonyDeRosia/evennia-minimud/README.md

 all of an NPC's settings such as stats, roles, triggers and AI.
 When you finish the builder, selecting **Yes** spawns the NPC in your current location.
 Choosing **Yes & Save Prototype** spawns the NPC and writes the prototype to that file so you can recreate it later.
+In this context **prototype** means the saved blueprint of the NPC.
+The **archetype**, set by the `NPCType` field in the builder, defines the NPC's overall role or behavior such as *merchant* or *combatant*.

 You can spawn a saved prototype at any time with `@spawnnpc <key>`.
 Prototypes made with `mobbuilder` are automatically given the `mob_` prefix.
 Use